Migraines and Hormonal Contraception: Controversies and Options

 - Large drops in estrogen levels (prior to your menstruation) precipitates migraine attacks-> this is called menstrual-related migraines.

-Ask your women's health physician or migraine specialist if you meet at least 2 of the following 4 characteristics to diagnose migraine with aura based on the International Classification of Headache Disorders:
+Ask your women's health physician or migraine specialist if you meet at least 2 of the following 4 characteristics (below) to diagnose migraine with aura based on the International Classification of Headache Disorders:

 - 1 aura symptom, spreading gradually over 5 minutes, or 2 or more aura symptoms occurring in succession, or both.